30th January, 2025

 COSHH is a law that requires employers to control substances that are hazardous to health.
-Most business use substances that are hazardous to health, from cleaning chemicals to creating gases, dust and vapours, so the COSHH regulations will affect some aspects of most businesses.
+Most businesses use substances that are hazardous to health, from cleaning chemicals to creating gases, dust and vapours - so the COSHH regulations will apply to some aspects of most businesses.

 Even the self-employed need to be aware of COSHH.
 The COSHH regulations apply, even if you have no employees (apart from the sections of monitoring and health surveillance).
 If you do have employees, then the regulations apply in full.